-Prior to installing starter grip no. 16 on new rope, it is first necessary to fuse the rope end with a lit match. pass rope through rubber buffer no. 15 and starter grip and tie a knot in the rope end. fuse the knot with a lit match then insert rope end down and pull the starter grip over the knot.
+Prior to installing starter grip no. 15 on new rope, it is first necessary to fuse the rope end with a lit match.
+Pass rope through starter grip and tie a knot in the rope end.
+Fuse the knot with a lit match then insert rope end down and pull the starter grip over the knot.